SAML-Toolkits/python3-saml/README.md

 #### Security Guidelines ####

-If you believe you have discovered a security vulnerability in this gem, please report it by mail to the maintainer: sixto.martin.garcia+security@gmail.com
+If you believe you have discovered a security vulnerability in this toolkit, please report it by mail to the maintainer: sixto.martin.garcia+security@gmail.com

 Why add SAML support to my software?
 ------------------------------------